AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 ?- printstruct([a,b,c]).
 no.
 ```
-Notice that the last goal, with a list as the argument, didn’t succeed.
+Notice that the last goal, with a list as the argument, didn't succeed.
 This is because
 a list has the type PI_LIST, not PI_STRUCT.
 In fact, it is generally a bad idea to
 treat lists as structures from within C. You should use the functions that are specifically meant for manipulating lists.